demisto/content/Packs/RecordedFuture/Playbooks/playbook-Recorded_Future_Threat_Assessment_README.md

-Threat Assessment using the Recorded Future SOAR Triage API and the Phishing context.
+Threat Assessment using the Recorded Future SOAR Triage API and the context Phishing.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.